tuncaytunc-zf/edc-base-dev/README.md

 The eclipse data space connector is split up into Control-Plane and Data-Plane, whereas the Control-Plane functions as administration layer and has responsibility of resource management, contract negotiation and administer data transfer.
 The Data-Plane does the heavy lifting of transferring and receiving data streams.
-The backend data service is just for creating and retrieving some dummy string values via with API-Calls.
+The backend data service is just for creating and retrieving some dummy string values via API-Calls.

 Controlplane